 Arjuna's PenanceArjuna's Penance is also known as the Descent of the Ganges.
-It is a monument located in Mamallapuram, near the Coromandel Coast.
+It is a monument located in Mamallapuram, near the Coromandel Coast in Tamil Nadu.
 Arjuna's Penance has a history that hails from the 7th century.
 This was when the Pallava Dynasty built several monuments and temples.
 Arjuna's Penance is a huge structure that spans across 96 feet by 43 feet in size.
 The open air monument comprises of two co-joined rock boulders.
 It is famous for its mythical connections and legendary stories.
 Many believe that water from the Descent of Ganges has super natural powers.
 The beautiful stone scupltures have a history that traces back to early Pallava Dynasty.
 Currently, the Arjuna's Penance is recorded in the list of UNESCO World Heritage Site.

 Location of Arjuna's Penance

 The beautiful Arjuna's Penance faces the sea and is extremely close to the Shore Temple.
 It is around 32 km from Chengalpat and 58 km from Chennai.
 The place is well connected with various cities and towns via road.

 Fables of Arjuna's Penance

 Many stories revolve round the rock which describes the great acts of many Mahabharat characters.
 One of the most important characters of Mahaharat is Arjuna.
 He was third of the Pandavas and known to be very skilled and powerful.
 He destroyed his enemies to get Shiva's weapon.
 The story behind this battle is described neatly in the Arjuna's Penance.